blessedjasonmwanza/abbank-branches/ReadMe.txt

 To access this project on your local machine, copy the parent folder and place it in the following directories.

-NOTE: if you have not installed Xampp on your machine, please do so.

-You can download the latest version here https://www.apachefriends.org/download.html
 //Windows
 C:\xampp\htdocs